cloverfield-tools/universal-react-boilerplate/README.md

 ### ES6 updates

-So we're rewriting from the ground up for ES6 + React with Babel and webpack.
+Rewritten from the ground up for ES6 + React with Babel and webpack.

 ### React

 We're using an ES6 template string for the page skeleton + React to render the actual UI into the `root` div.

+The React render happens on both the server and the client using shared code.

 ## Universal JavaScript